kelveden/streamfire/README.md

  * Build tool is [gulp](http://gulpjs.com/).
 Just run `gulp` from the source root to run a full build and tests.
  * If you want to use streamfire from source, just
-   - uninstall streamfire itself: `npm uninstall -g streamfire`
+   - Uninstall the streamfire binary itself: `npm uninstall -g streamfire`
    - See the installation notes further up about creating a global symlink with npm.
  * You can get streamfire to output diagnostics information by simply adding the word "debug" to the command line; e.g. `streamfire myroom debug`.
  * There is NOT 100% test code coverage.
 I've created what I think seems sensible but, quite frankly, given the fact that streamfire's main role